 As people age, their health is likely to have an increasing impact on their wealth.
 Medical expenses, assisted living costs and cognitive decline can challenge anyone’s financial plan.
 These possibilities may be difficult to discuss with clients, but doing so can help build stronger, more authentic relationships.

 Ensure clients are well prepared to transition financial decision-making responsibilities.
-Clients can take these actions now to help their financial caretaker in the future:
+Encourage clients to take these actions now to help their financial caretaker in the future:

 Appoint a financial representative